Denmark, Oregon

+History

 Denmark was founded by first generation Danes who developed a profitable dairy industry in the area.
 Denmark post office was established in 1882.
 In 1915 the community had a sawmill, a cheese factory, a creamery, and a public school.
 In 1940 Denmark had a population of 96.
 Improvements to U.S. 101 bypassed the business district and the community went into decline.
 The post office closed in 1960.
 By the 1990s, the only business in Denmark was a store/gas station.
 In 2009 there was a drive-through espresso stand at the same location.

 Denmark was the focus of a 2009 series of articles on Oregon Public Broadcasting (OPB) about climate change that coincided with the Copenhagen Summit in the country of Denmark.

 Climate

 This region experiences warm and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen climate classification system, Denmark has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.